 - leave the meeting or situation where the issue giving rise to the COI is being discussed, or even have the meeting stopped or postponed, and

-- as soon as practicable, declare the conflict to their manager and complete the Conflict of interest declaration form.
+- as soon as practicable, declare the conflict to their manager and complete the Conflict of interest declaration and management plan.

 A Manager can be made aware of a COI by:

 - disclosure of a possible conflict through other means such as employee reports